richelbilderbeek/pi_day_2018/README.md

 ## Earlier years

-One example how are pi
+One example how are described in the news:

 ![](PiDay2015.png)